Csepato/Visualising-OpenWeather-API-Data/README.md

     * The table must be a bootstrap table component.
     * The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
 Try using a tool you already know, pandas.
 Pandas has a nifty method approprately called `to_html` that allows you to generate a HTML table from a pandas dataframe.
 See the documentation [here](https://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.to_html.html)

-The website must, at the top of every page, have a navigation menu that:
+The website at the top of every page, have a navigation menu that:

 * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
 * Contains a dropdown on the right of the navbar named "Plots" which provides links to each individual visualization page.
 * Provides two more links on the right: "Comparisons" which links to the comparisons page, and "Data" which links to the data page.
 * Is responsive (using media queries).

-Finally, the website must be deployed to GitHub pages.
+Finally, the website has been deployed to GitHub pages.

-When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

 ### Considerations

-* You may use the weather_data or choose another dataset.
-Alternatively, you may use the included [cities dataset](Resources/cities.csv) and pull the images from the [assets folder](Resources/assets).
+* I had any option to use the weather_data or another dataset.
+I used the [cities dataset](Resources/cities.csv) and pulled the images from the [assets folder](Resources/assets).
-* You must use bootstrap.
-This includes using the bootstrap `navbar` component for the header on every page, the bootstrap table component for the data page, and the bootstrap grid for responsiveness on the comparison page.
+* I used bootstrap.
+This includes bootstrap `navbar` component for the header on every page, the bootstrap table component for the data page, and the bootstrap grid for responsiveness on the comparison page.
-* You must deploy your website to GitHub pages, with the website working on a live, publicly accessible URL as a result.
+* I deployed the website to GitHub pages, with the website working on a live, publicly accessible URL as a result.
-* Be sure to use a CSS media query for the navigation menu.
+* Used a CSS media query for the navigation menu.
-* Be sure your website works at all window widths/sizes.
+* Ensured the website works at all window widths/sizes.
-* Feel free to take some liberty in the visual aspects, but keep the core functionality the same.

-### Bonuses

-* Use a different dataset!
-The requirements above still hold, but make it your own.
-* Use a bootstrap theme to customize your website.
-You may use a tool like [Bootswatch](https://bootswatch.com/).
-Make it look snazzy, give it some attitude.
-If using this, be sure you also meet all of the requirements listed above.
-* Add extra visualizations!
-The more comparisons the better, right?
-* Use meaningful glyphicons next to links in the header.
-* Have visualization navigation on every visualizations page with an active state.

 ### Screenshots

 #### Landing page

 Large screen:

 ![Landing page large screen](Images/landing-lg.png)

 Small screen:

 ![Landing page small screen](Images/landing-sm.png)
 ￼

 #### Comparisons page

 Large screen:

 ![comparison page large screen](Images/comparison-lg.png)

 Small screen:

 ![comparison page small screen](Images/comparison-sm.png)

 #### Data page

 Large screen:

 ![data page large screen](Images/data-lg.png)

 Small screen:

 ![data page small screen](Images/data-sm.png)

 #### Visualization pages

 Large screen:

 ![visualize page large screen](Images/visualize-lg.png)

 Small screen:

 ![visualize page small screen](Images/visualize-sm.png)

 #### Navigation menu

 Large screen:

 ![nav menu large screen](Images/nav-lg.png)

 Small screen:

 ![nav menu small screen](Images/nav-sm.png)